gyorilab/emmaa/doc/reports/askee_month6_report.rst

 Reporting paper level statistics
 --------------------------------

-INDRA processes thousands of publications daily.
-The previous EMMAA interface allowed browsing the evidences of assembled statements and linked out to original papers but had the following limitations:
+INDRA processes thousands of publications daily and different EMMAA models make use of different subsets of these.
+Previously, the EMMAA dashboard didn't provide a dedicated interface for examining the papers that have contributed to each model.
+In particular, some of the limitations were:
 1) It was only possible to see evidences/links to publications for statements that were included in the model after assembly.
-2) The evidences/links to publications were grouped by an interaction and not by paper.
+2) The evidences/links to publications were grouped by interaction and not by paper.
-3) It was not possible to view the papers that either produced statements that were filtered during assembly or did not produce statements at all.
+3) It was not possible to view the papers that produced statements that were filtered out during assembly or papers from which no statements were extracted at all.

-In this reporting period we added a new "Papers" tab on EMMAA model dashboard and a new page "statements from paper".
+In this reporting period we added a new "Papers" tab on each EMMAA model page, and also created a new "statements from paper" service endpoint.

-On a "Papers" tab we show the changes in number of processed papers and number of papers we get assembled statements from over time.
+On the "Papers" tab we show the changes in the number of processed papers and the number of papers we get assembled statements from over time.

 .. figure:: ../_static/images/papers_over_time.png
   :align: center

   *Number of processed papers and papers with assembled model statements over time*

-We also show the list of papers with the largest number of statements and the list of newly processed papers.
+We also show the list of papers with the largest number of statements as well as the list of newly processed papers.

 .. figure:: ../_static/images/new_papers.png
   :align: center

   *Example of new processed papers table*

-Each paper title here is linking out to a new page that shows the model statements extracted from a given paper.
-This provides a way to explore different statements from the same paper.
-The second column in this table has an external link to the original publication.
+Each paper title here links out to a new page that shows the model statements extracted from that given paper.
+This provides a way to explore statements that were all extracted from the same paper.
+The second column in this table provides a link to the original publication as an external resource.

 Integrating non-textual evidence with EMMAA models
 --------------------------------------------------